What Are the Signs of a Freelance Scam? (And How to Avoid Them)

 To help you feel safe while you’re getting started, we even offer guaranteed work with our partner company, Proofed, when you pass the final assignments of Becoming A Proofreader and Becoming An Editor with a distinction score (80% or above).

-If you want to get a head start on this exciting career path, sign up for a free trial today!
+If you want to get a head start on this exciting career path, sign up for some free lessons today!

 Start your journey